Thom McDaniels

-Thom McDaniels is a retired Ohio high school football coach.
+Thom McDaniels is a former Ohio high school football coach.

 Coaching career

 McDaniels had a 26-year head coaching career that included head coaching stops at Warren G. Harding High School, Canton McKinley High School and Massillon Jackson High School.
 Overall, he was a coach for 40-years and was named to the Ohio high school coaches hall of fame.
 McDaniels was twice a finalist for NFL high school coach of the year in 2004 and 2010.

 1997 season

 In 1997, McDaniels was named national high school football coach of the year by USA Today while leading his Canton McKinley team to state and national titles.
 This was his final season in his first tenure as coach of Canton McKinley.